vdods/vorpy/README.md

 # To-Do List

+-   Use L^inf norm for local truncation error estimate, instead of L^2 norm.
+This should be faster to compute.
 -   Need to add a shape check in `vorpy.symbolic.lambdified` to verify that the argument has the expected shape.
 Ran into a hard-to-find bug that was the result of passing in the wrong shape and it happily not complaining.
 -   Make a version of `vorpy.tensor.contract` which allows for general contractions, instead of fixed letter-based contractions.